orakaro/rainbowstream/README.rst

 and see your stream.

-In the case you want to see photos directly in terminal, the command is
+I shipped a feature which can display **tweet's images directly on terminal**.
+You can try it with:

 .. code:: bash

-    rainbow -img 1 # Or rainbow --image 1
+    rainbow -iot # Or rainbow --image-on-term

 In the first time you will be asked for authorization of Rainbow Stream app at Twitter.
 Just click the “Authorize access” button and paste PIN